trs/pure-stream/docs/Transformers.md

 > [`from`]('./Creators.md#from)

 ### `filter`

-> Filter out items in a stream using the given function
+Filter out items in a stream using the given function.

 ```js
 import {from, reduce} from 'pure-stream';